Gibson cruises as Twins top White Sox 8-1

+MINNEAPOLIS (AP) — Kyle Gibson knew he didn’t have to do too much to give his slugging teammates a chance to win on Saturday, but the Minnesota Twins starting pitcher went out and threw a gem anyway.

-MINNEAPOLIS (AP) — Kyle Gibson pitched seven strong innings, C.J.
-Cron and Ehire Adrianza each drove in four runs and the Minnesota Twins beat the Chicago White Sox 8-1 on Saturday for their 10th win in 11 games.
+Gibson pitched seven strong innings, C.J.
+Cron and Ehire Adrianza each drove in four runs and the Twins beat the Chicago White Sox 8-1 for their 10th win in 11 games.

 Gibson (5-2) gave up five hits and walked none while striking out nine.
-His only blemish was José Abreu’s leadoff homer in the fourth inning.
-Gibson retired 10 of the last 11 batters he faced.
+Only four White Sox batters reached second base on the day, and he retired 10 of the last 11 batters he faced.

-Adrianza had three hits, including his fourth home run of the season, while Cron and Jorge Polanco each had two hits for Minnesota.

-Abreu doubled and homered for the White Sox, who have lost the first two games of the series.
+The veteran right-hander said with the Twins’ offense leading the majors in runs and homers, the starting pitchers know they can be the key to making this a special season in Minneapolis.

+“Rarely are we going to have three or four games in a row where we only score one or two runs,” Gibson said.
+“So it’s going to be up to the starting pitching to be consistent.”

 Adrianza capped the scoring with a three-run homer to right in the eighth inning.
 It was Minnesota’s 102nd home run of the season, tops in the major leagues.